Which universities have the best and worst nightlife?

-If your local nightlife options are mostly packed bars and clubs with eye-watering prices (*cough* London), it's not easy to properly enjoy the night – but if drinks are cheap, the music's pumping and the atmosphere's buzzing, then you've got yourself a night out to remember(ish).
+If your local nightlife options are mostly packed bars and clubs with eye-watering prices (we're looking at you, London...), it's not easy to properly enjoy the night – but if drinks are cheap, the music's pumping and the atmosphere's buzzing, then you've got yourself a night out to remember(ish).

-New research has revealed the best university towns and cities for nights out, and the top 10 places in the UK have been revealed.
-Drum roll please...
+Thankfully, research has revealed the best university towns and cities for nights out, and the top 10 places in the UK have been revealed.
+Drum roll, please...

-A lot of towns and cities in the UK boast some pretty great nightlife, so narrowing it down wouldn't have been easy – but these rankings, compiled by I Saw it First, focused on what students might look for, like how many pubs, bars and clubs there are in each area, and the cost of a night out there.
+A lot of unis in the UK boast a great nightlife, so narrowing it down wouldn't have been easy – but these rankings, compiled by I Saw It First, focused on what's most important to students.

 The rankings were worked out based on a number of factors, then calculated together to find overall winners.
 These factors were: